Interim Associate Vice President,

-Director of Investigations,
+Director of Investigations

-Sarah Chipman joined the Office of Institutional Equity (OIE) as an EEO Investigator in July 2014, and served as the Associate Director of Investigations from August 2015 through December 2016.
-Since January 2017, Sarah has been managing OIE’s case investigations for both the Storrs/Regional and UConn Health offices as OIE’s Director of Investigations and Deputy Title IX Coordinator.
-In this role, she conducts investigations regarding complaints of discrimination, harassment and retaliation involving University employees, and guides the investigative staff in managing all aspects of case investigation and the production of investigative reports.
+Sarah also serves as OIE’s Director of Investigations.
+In that role, Sarah manages OIE’s case investigations for both the Storrs/Regional and UConn Health offices.
+Sarah conducts investigations regarding complaints of discrimination, harassment and retaliation involving University employees, and guides the investigative staff in managing all aspects of case investigation and the production of investigative reports.
 In addition, Sarah trains members of the University community on policies and procedures related to preventing and responding to reports of discrimination, harassment, retaliation and sexual violence.

 Prior to joining the University, Sarah worked as an attorney for an employment law firm in Simsbury, CT representing both management and employees.
 In that position, Sarah handled cases involving all aspects of employment law, including discrimination, harassment, retaliation, unpaid wage claims, employment agreement negotiations and disputes, and unemployment compensation matters.
 In this capacity, Sarah handled claims of sexual harassment, as well as claims of race, age, gender, disability, and national origin discrimination.
 She frequently appeared in administrative proceedings before the Connecticut Commission on Human Rights and Opportunities (CHRO), the Connecticut Department of Labor, and the Massachusetts Commission Against Discrimination.
 In addition to her litigation matters, Sarah drafted and revised employee handbooks and workplace policies and counseled both employers and employees as to disciplinary matters and processing of requests for reasonable accommodations for employees with disabilities.